hiririri/Emprunt-Carbonne/README.md

 * [X] Maintainers

 ## Background
-Emprunt-Carbonne is a Java project for the fifth semester of the Mido department of the University of Paris-Dauphine. for calculating the use of personal carbon in France.
+Empreinte-Carbonne is a Java project for the fifth semester of the Mido department of the University of Paris-Dauphine. for calculating the use of personal carbon in France.
 The project was supervised by Hugo GILBERT and NGANMENI Zéphirin.
 ## Install